Gaussian Width of Convex Sets via Integral Decompositions, Projections, and the Distribution of Intrinsic Volumes: Introduction

 As a byproduct of our analysis, we obtain several results that may be of independent interest: \begin{itemize} \item \textbf{Local and global Dudley and Sudakov bounds are equivalent up to constants.} A basic lesson from statistical estimation is that, due to the difference between ``local'' and ``global'' forms of the packing and covering entropies, optimal estimation generally depends sensitively on which form is being used to construct estimators or to establish lower bounds~\cite{bshouty2009using,Mendelson2017LocalGlobal,zhivotovskiy2018localization,Ney23}.
 In contrast, for Dudley-type upper bounds and Sudakov-type lower bounds the resulting expressions remain unchanged, up to universal constants, when global entropy is replaced by its local analogue.
 In fact, this holds without any structural assumptions on $T$; see~\Cref{sec:localandglobal}.

-\item \textbf{Sudakov minoration via information-theoretic tools.} Combining our local-global comparison for Sudakov minoration with Fano-type arguments, we obtain information-theoretic proofs of both the classical and dual Sudakov inequalities; see \Cref{sec:sudakov}.
+\item \textbf{Process lower bounds via information-theoretic tools.} Combining our local-global comparison for Sudakov minoration with Fano-type arguments, we obtain information-theoretic proofs of both the classical and dual Sudakov inequalities; see \Cref{sec:sudakov}.
 While for the dual version we additionally use a Gaussian shift-type result, namely Anderson's lemma, for the proof of the primal version no Gaussian comparison inequalities are used; the Gaussian input enters only through bounding the Kullback-Leibler divergence for Gaussian measures.
-These approaches may be of interest in extending such minoration results to the non-Gaussian setting, as studied in~\cite{Latala2014Sudakov,mmn2019,bednorz2023sudakov,liu2022minoration}.
+In fact, this observation also leads to a simplified proof and generalized statement of the lower bound in the majorizing measures theorem; see~\Cref{rem:KL-properties,rem:generalized-mmt}.
+These approaches may be of interest in extending such minorations and process lower bounds to the non-Gaussian setting, as studied in~\cite{Latala2014Sudakov,mmn2019,bednorz2023sudakov,liu2022minoration}.
+Related, but different, work on information-theoretic approaches to Sudakov inequalities appeared in~\cite{liu2025simple,liu2022minoration}.

 \item \textbf{A statistical explanation of when Dudley is loose.} We relate the potential suboptimality of the Dudley entropy integral to the discrepancy between the risk of the LSE at a fixed target (in particular $\theta^\star=0$ for centrally symmetric bodies) and the minimax risk $\eps_\star(\sigma)^2$ at the worst target in $T$; see \Cref{thm:upper-bound-minimax}.
 Of some statistical interest, we show that the LSE over a suitably chosen global covering is already minimax rate-optimal. \end{itemize}